hannesdatta/course-dprep/content/docs/tutorials/version-control/_index.md

 ## Data Challenge
 - View the [Version Control - Data Challenge](version-control.html)
-- Download the answer skeleton [file](version-control-skeleton.R) (right-click, download linked file as...).
-Then, open the file in RStudio, fill out your answers and submit your work!
+- Download the zip [file](version-control-skeleton.zip).
+Then, open the skeleton file in RStudio, fill out your answers, and submit your work!!